 As for the whereabouts of the rest of the diamonds, they were reportedly sold, but to whom and when is not publicly recorded.

-Epic Diamonds: Jewelry History, Famous & Fancy Color Diamonds
+Epic Movie Diamonds: Jewelry History, Famous & Fancy Colored Diamonds

-For Ocean’s 8, Cartier lent pieces from different time periods.
+For Ocean’s 8, Cartier lent diamond jewelry from different time periods.
 There is a diamond lavaliere necklace from Cartier Paris, circa 1906, which additional cast members can be seen wearing.
-Mindy Kaling shows a Cartier Collection suite of a diamond necklace with Palmette clip brooches and ear clips Cartier Paris, 1958.
+Mindy Kaling shows a Cartier Collection suite of a diamond necklace with Palmette clip diamond brooches and ear clips Cartier Paris, 1958.

 These and other pieces from the film are on exhibit until June 8th at the landmark Cartier Mansion in New York City.

-Once you have seen Ocean’s 8 in theaters and your interest in cinematic diamonds takes off, you might want to check other movies where Cartier has played a relevant part of the plot, like Alfred Hitchcock’s Lifeboat (1944), in which Tallulah Bankhead plays chic columnist Connie Porter and wears a diamond bracelet that becomes “bait for fish;” or The Great Gatsby (1974), in which Mia Farrow as Daisy Buchanan wears an Art Deco marquise shaped diamond engagement ring, among other jewels of the same era.
+Once you have seen Ocean’s 8 and your interest in diamond jewelry in the movies takes off, you might want to check other movies where Cartier has played a relevant part of the plot, like Alfred Hitchcock’s Lifeboat (1944), in which Tallulah Bankhead plays chic columnist Connie Porter and wears a diamond bracelet that becomes “bait for fish;” or The Great Gatsby (1974), in which Mia Farrow as Daisy Buchanan wears a marquise-shaped Art Deco diamond engagement ring, among other jewels of the same era.

 And who can forget Audrey Hepburn in How to Steal A Million (1966), where she showcases a lace mask and diamond earrings which climb up her lobe, or Grace Kelly in High Society (1956), who wore her own engagement ring from Prince Rainier?